slv87645/flask-starter-app/README.md

 >app.run(port=port, debug=True)
 >```
 >This will force the server to reload whenever changes are made to your project, so that way you don't have to manually kill the process and restart it every time.

+**Note:** if you are not able to browse to your app at this point because the Port Forwarding to your local PC is not set up, and already verified VPN is working then see the [gunicorn](#gunicorn) section below which explains how to use this instead.
+You'll need gunicorn to keep your app running after you logout anyway.

 # Step 4 - Templates